Local marketing is how a business can reach a target audience who live, work in, and visit a specific geographic location.

 - Discover your business on their own

-- Requires investment in your website
+- Organically visit your website

-My recommended local marketing strategy
+Our recommended local marketing strategy

 Why do you recommend local search marketing first?
 For several reasons.